MikeTheReader/advent-of-code-2019/src/day-7/README.md

 The first nice unit to have is to generate and array full of all possible permutations of the numbers.
 Then, we can use that.

+Once getAllPermutations was in place, used the example programs as test data for the amplify function.

+## Implementation

+First had 360 responses to find all permutations, which was wrong, so fixed that.